Risk ratio, odds ratio, risk difference... Which causal measure is easier to generalize?: The age-old question of how to report effects

-Generalizability of trials' findings is crucial as most often clinicians use causal effects from published trials \textit{(i)} to estimate the expected response to treatment for a specific patient based on his/her baseline risks, and \textit{(ii)} therefore to choose the best treatment.
-In this work we show that some effect measures are less sensitive than others to population's shift between the study sample and the target population.\\
+Beyond conveyed impressions and captured heterogeneity, different causal measures lead to different generalization properties towards populations \citep{huitfeldt2018choice}.
+The problem of generalizability (or portability) encompasses a range of different scenarios, and refers to the ability of carrying over findings to a broader population, beyond the study sample.
+Generalizability of trials' findings is crucial as, most often, clinicians use causal effects from published trials to estimate the expected response to treatments for a specific patient based on his/her baseline risks, and therefore to choose the best treatment.
+In this work, we show that some effect measures are less sensitive than others to population's differences between the study sample and the target population.\\